 Reversible Dog Bandana Pattern - Step by Step Video

-I filmed a video for this over the collar dog bandana pattern just for you!
+I filmed a sewing tutorial video for this over-the-collar dog bandana pattern just for you!
 Don't forget to subscribe to my YouTube channel if you like weekly sewing and craft videos.
-All my videos are short, fun, and colorful just like this one.
+All my videos are short, fun, and colorful, just like this one.

-How to Sew a Dog Bandana Pattern - Step by Step
+How to Make a Dog Bandana - Step by Step

 Step 1 - Cut the Fabric

-From the dog bandana pattern, cut 2 pieces of fabric for your chosen size.
-I am making an extra small for my puppy.
-She is double the size of when I first got her but she is still tiny - it is all fluff!
+From the DIY dog bandana pattern, cut 2 pieces of fabric for your chosen size.
+I am making an extra small one for my puppy.
+She is double the size of when I first got her, but she is still tiny - it is all fluff!

-Put the fabric right sides of the fabric together and stitch along the top straight edge with a ⅜ inch (1cm) seam.
+Put the fabric right sides of the fabric together and stitch along the top straight edge with a ⅜ inch seam allowance (1cm).
 Press the seam open.

 Step 3 - Hem the Sides